ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 groups together attributes that relate to the request of generating the Evidence.

 For example, it is possible to include a "nonce" as part of the request to produce Evidence.
-This nonce is repeated as part of the Evidence, within the portion protected for integrity, to prove the freshness of the claims.
+This nonce is repeated as part of the Evidence to prove the freshness of the claims.
 This "nonce" is not related to any element in the Target Environment and the transaction entity is used to gather those values into attributes.